manojiitkumar93/Oauth2/README.md

 **client_id and client_secret :** the client’s credentials.
 **redirect_uri :** which is the same one used in step 1 for validation.
 **grant_type :** with the value authorization_code , which identifies the kind of flow used.
 A server might support multiple flows, so it’s essential always to specify which is the current executed authentication flow.

+As a response, the server sends back an **access_token** .
+This token is a value that the client can use to call resources exposed by the resource server.

+**----------------------------------------------------->   Step 3    <-----------------------------------------------------------**

+After successfully obtaining the access token from the authorization server, the client can now call for the protected resource.
+The client uses an access token in the authorization request header when calling an endpoint of the resource server.